cyrus-f/PatternAnalysis-2025/recognition/convnext_alzheimer_classification_48043018/README.md

 ## Conclusion

+## Appendix

+Additional helper scripts and output data can be found in the [./images](./images) subdirectory.
+Namely:

+- `parser.py`: a helper script to parse the printed outputs from model training into a csv file if training is already complete and the values are no longer loaded in memory.
+Outputs to the file `validation_data.csv` for analysis and graph generating
+- `graphing.py`: given a csv file with info about the training loss, validation loss, and validation accuracy at each epoch, generates the relevant graphs

 ## References

 1. Liu, Z., Mao, H., Wu, C.-Y., Feichtenhofer, C., Darrell, T., & Xie, S. (2022).
 A ConvNet for the 2020s.
 ArXiv:2201.03545 [Cs]. [https://arxiv.org/abs/2201.03545](https://arxiv.org/abs/2201.03545)